 “Uh, Oh,” I said.

 “It’s your damn pillow, Leona,” I said.
-And we both started to laugh.
+And we both laughed.

 Leona and I have had challenges in our lives but I know there is a stubborn power in both of us.
 We know that nothing will ever stop us from living life to the fullest.
 This has made her a great leader and a valued contributor to her community.
 It’s made me a brave traveler.
 We are resilient.